(206) 207 3461 [email protected]

 • Reference characters, sheet numbers, and view numbers should be plain and legible.
 Also, they should not be used for brackets or inverted commas.
 Moreover, they should be in a similar way as the view to avoid sheet rotation.
 Also, the arrangement of the reference character must be there to follow the depicted object profile.

-• Use of alphabets of English should be for letters, except where other alphabets are for customarily.
+• The use of alphabets in English should be for letters, except where other alphabets are for customarily.
 For example, the use of the Greek alphabet is for indicating angels, wavelengths, as well as mathematical formulae.

-• Numbers, reference character and letters used in the drawings must measure the height of at least 32 cm which is 1/8 inch.
-They must not be in the drawings to comprehension interfere.
+• Numbers, reference characters, and letters used in the drawings must measure a height of at least 32 cm, which is 1/8 inch.
+They must not be in the drawings for comprehension interference.
 Hence, they must not mingle with the lines.
 Also, they should not be in the drawings to avoid merging with the lines.
 Moreover, they must not get surface on a hatch or shade area.
-In case of requirement to create distinct then underlining of character and blank space may be there in shading or hatching.
+In case of requirement to create distinct characters, then underlining of character and blank space may be there in shading or hatching.

-• If multiple views of a drawing consist of same part of the invention, the designation must be by the identical reference character.
-The same reference character should never be in use to different parts designation.
+• If multiple views of a drawing consist of the same part of the invention, the designation must be by the identical reference character.
+The same reference character should never be in for different part designations.

-• Reference characters which are not in the description must not be available in the drawings.
-However, reference character available in the specification must be present in the drawings.
+• Reference characters that are not in the description must not be available in the drawings.
+However, reference characters available in the specification must be present in the drawings.

 Patent Drawings Rules: Arrows Use